msanand/generator-jekyllstarter/README.md

 yo jekyllstarter
 ```

+### What is Jekyll Starter?

+Jekyll starter is a project to get you started quickly on creating a blog using Jekyll.

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.